dx

 ## 1 2 = 1

-We see three rows for the three elementary components.
+components.
 Taking the row with coefficient −7 [which would be −7dx ∧ dz], this maps (ℝ3)2 to ℝ and we have

-$$(-7\mathrm{d}x\wedge\mathrm{d}z)\left(\begin{pmatrix} u_1\\u_2\\u_3\end{pmatrix}, \begin{pmatrix}v_1\\v_2\\v_3\end{pmatrix}\right)= -7\det\begin{pmatrix}u_1&v_1\\u_3&v_3\end{pmatrix}$$
+$$(-7\mathrm{d}x\wedge\mathrm{d}z)\left(\begin{pmatrix} u_1\\u_2\\u_3\end{pmatrix}, \begin{pmatrix}v_1\\v_2\\v_3\end{pmatrix}\right)= -7\det\begin{pmatrix}u_1&v_1\\u_3&v_3\end{pmatrix} $$

 We might want to verify that dx ∧ dy = −dy ∧ dx: